jfisher396/password-generator/README.md

 ### About

-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
+It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 ### User Story